jagprog5/choose/readme.md

 ## Flexibility

-In fzf, you [can't](https://github.com/junegunn/fzf/issues/1670) change the input separator to anything other than a newline or null. choose is more flexible, and lets you specify whatever separator you want, including some crazy regular expressions.
+In fzf, you [can't](https://github.com/junegunn/fzf/issues/1670) change the input separator to anything other than a newline or null. choose is more flexible, and lets you specify whatever separator you want, including regular expressions.

 In fzf, the [only](https://github.com/junegunn/fzf/issues/1417) output order is the order in which the user selected the tokens.
 In choose, you can have the tokens be outputted in the same order they arrived in.